noseka1/noseka1.github.io/source/_posts/2015-05-18-five-basic-tips-for-logging-in-java.markdown

 5) Leverage diagnostic context in multithreaded applications
 ------------------------------------------------------------
 Most server applications need to handle multiple clients simultaneously.
 Typically, server application allocates a separate thread to handle a single client request.
 In such a system different threads handle different client requests in parallel and the log messages wrote by the threads interleave.
 In order to differentiate log messages from different threads from each other a diagnostic context comes in handy.
 Diagnostic context is a map associated with a particular thread.
 Each thread maintains its own map.
-You can store arbitraty key-value pairs in the map and in turn lay out your log messages to include the values from the map.
+You can store arbitrary key-value pairs in the map and in turn lay out your log messages to include the values from the map.

 In the following example we want to log the name of the user on behalf of which we're doing some processing.
 In order to accomplish this we store the name of the user in the map under the key `user` before we start the processing.
 After the processing is complete we clear the map to get it ready for the next user.